 Section 31 template

-We have developed a section 31 deed template that you can use for the expedited procedure or right-to-negotiate process.
+You can use the section 31 deed template for either the expedited procedure or right-to-negotiate process.
 By signing this deed, the parties confirm that they've:

 Contact us to request the section 31 deed.

 A resource authority holder may transfer their authority under the Mineral and Energy Resources (Common Provisions) Act 2014.

 A transfer is also called an 'assignment' in section 31 deeds.